updated 8-18-07

 • creates incongruity between reality and what is said or not said

-When I receive your answer via email, I will record it's been received on the progress sheet.
-(That's updated about once a day) After grading it, I will email your answers back with my comments.
-If there are any missed, I will ask for you to redo them; that way you can get 100% on every quiz.
+When we receive your answer via email, we will record it's been received on the progress sheet.
+(That's updated about once a day) After grading it, we will email your answers back with comments.
+If there are any missed, we will ask for you to redo them; that way you can get a hion every quiz.

 <-CHM-107 Home Page